 In this lesson, we explore values on all levels, spiritual and physical, emotional and mental.

 What principles and ethics do you live by?
-What do you consider to be right and wrong.
-What deeds and actions make you feel good, which ones makes you feel bad?
+What do you consider to be right and wrong?
+What deeds and actions make you feel good?
+Which ones make you feel bad?

 The Fifth Medicine

 The Fifth medicine is Truth.

 It’s about speaking your truth, being sincere, and knowing what you value.

 It’s also about demonstrating your values and ethics and acknowledging the sacredness of things that you value, and value systems that create harmony among people.

 The medicine of truth is about realizing that while there are many truths out there, and each individual can have his or her own truth, there is a universal truth that we're all subject to, and that is that all energy ultimately is love.

 The Sixth Lesson

 The Sixth lesson is Honor, Reasons to Exist.

 This lesson looks at our reasons for existence by asking ‘What do we honor, what do we hold sacred?’